thelfer/tfel/docs/web/hosford.md

 ## Numerical parameters

-The following part of file give some default values for numerical parameters used by the integration algorithm:
+The following part of the file gives some default values for numerical parameters used by the integration algorithm:

 ~~~~{.cpp}